Physiotherapy Treatment for Your Condition –

 Back Pain

 Back pain is one of the most common reasons Malaysians seek physiotherapy.
 It can range from a dull, constant ache to a sudden, sharp pain that makes movement difficult.
 Our physiotherapists use evidence-based techniques including manual therapy, therapeutic exercises, and postural correction to address the root cause of your back pain.
+Since 2012, PhysioNear has helped over 800 back pain patients find the right physiotherapist and get lasting relief.

 Knee Pain

 Knee pain affects people of all ages in Malaysia, from young athletes to elderly individuals.
 Whether caused by injury, arthritis, or overuse, physiotherapy offers effective non-surgical solutions.
 Our approach includes strengthening exercises, manual therapy, and movement retraining to restore knee function and reduce pain.
+Our network physiotherapists report a 90% patient satisfaction rate for knee pain treatment through PhysioNear.

 ACL Injury